Commodities: Mixed Fortunes

 - Metal prices sold off in May on concerns of delays to Trump’s economic agenda and ambitious infrastructure spending plan.
 Investors were also worried about Chinese demand for metals after the local government recently tightened measures to target speculators in China’s property market.
 Citi analysts remain cautiously optimistic on the outlook for copper, expecting mine output to fall by 1.5% in 2017, the first year of falling supply since 2002.
 Tighter copper supply and stable global demand are expected to push copper prices above US$6000/t.

 Gold: Price Has Peaked

 - Gold prices rose 10% for the year up to end May helped by a softer USD and investor expectations that the Federal Reserve would only hike rates very gradually.
 Investor interest in the precious metal was also boosted by uncertainty over US domestic policy as well as by heightened geopolitical risks particularly in the Middle East and North Korea.
-Citi analysts believe that gold prices have probably peaked in the second quarter.
+Citi analysts in the Commodity Outlook believe that gold prices have probably peaked in the second quarter.
 It would likely require a significant deterioration in the US political and economic situation for gold prices to move higher.
 With Citi expecting a total of three Fed rate hikes in 2017 and higher US long term bond yields at the end of the year, the upside for gold is likely to be limited although prices are expected to be supported around US$1200/oz.

 Iron Ore: Excess Supply